 At the infrastructure level, AI vision systems monitor traffic flow and congestion patterns using live video from mounted cameras.
 These insights help city planners reduce bottlenecks and optimize signal timing.
 Machine vision solutions process this data continuously, giving municipalities a real-time overview of how streets are being used and where traffic is building up.

 Manufacturing teams use computer vision applications to automate quality checks during production.
-Cameras installed along the line capture high-resolution images of each unit, and AI vision systems analyze them instantly to detect surface-level issues.
+Cameras installed across assembly lines capture high-resolution images of products, while AI vision systems instantly identify scratches, dents, incorrect assembly, missing components, or packaging defects.
+This reduces dependency on manual inspections and improves consistency in high-volume production environments.

 4. Smart Retail and Shelf Analytics